enockola/cit111/code/week1/github.md

 We want to create a repository on the desktop for all our files that we want to have access to outside the instance.

-Click on the `Create Repository on Local Hard Drive` option and designate the location as the Desktop.
+Click on the `Create Repository on your Hard Drive` option and designate the location as the Desktop.
 The name of this folder should be `itm111` all lowercase.
 For all files you will receive during this course, make a copy and place it in this folder.